JustHarsh/stock_portfolio_tracker/README.md

 ### Detailed Specification for Portfolio Performance Tracker

 **Project Overview:**
 The Portfolio Performance Tracker is a beginner-level project designed to help users track the performance of their stock portfolio.
-It will allow users to input their stock purchases and track their portfolio’s value over time.
+It will allow users to input their stock purchases and track their portfolio's value over time.
 The tracker will provide information like current portfolio value, gains/losses, and the performance of individual stocks.

 ---